gurditsingh/hydeout/_posts/test.md

 ### Let's understand this with an example.
 **Problem Statement :** Assume we are processing the e-commerce sites events. we want to find the total number of product sold, every five minutes.

-**Solution:** We need to group the rides by a five minute window and then apply the count as our aggregation operation
+**Solution:** We need to group the events by a five minute window and then apply the count as our aggregation operation.
 --------02:00--------02:05--------02:10--------02:15--------02:20-------->

+Let's use goodbye method and specify five minutes window.
+We're using pickup time since we want to find the rights.
+Please don't when they started, this means here we are using even timestamp and then apply the count operation

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5MTQ4MzU0Myw0NDk3NDI4LDc5OTczOT
+eyJoaXN0b3J5IjpbLTU4Nzg3NTQzMyw0NDk3NDI4LDc5OTczOT
 E3MiwtMjM0Mzg5NDAsLTIwODI5NTMyNDAsODkzMTkwODI5LC0x
 OTY0MjU3NTE5LC0xNzIwMzM0OTU5LC0xMDU2NjcyMTkyLDE0Mj
 A3OTg1NjEsODU3MzQ1MzQyLDM5OTM4NDM2LDE5NjY0MDI3NzYs